-This distance education program is designed for the experienced registered nurse who has earned a master's or doctoral degree in Nursing and seeks to expand their education in a new specialty area.
-Certificate programs are offered in all concentrations available in the Master of Science in Nursing degree program.
-Graduates of our accredited online certificate programs are eligible to sit for national certification exams.
+This distance education Post Graduate/APRN Certificate program is designed for registered nurses who have earned a master's or doctoral degree in Nursing and seek to expand their education in a new specialty area.
+Certificate programs are offered in all NP concentrations available in the Master of Science in Nursing degree program.
+Graduates of our accredited online certificate programs are eligible to sit for national board certification examination upon program completion of the respective concentration.
 A review of official transcripts will determine a student's course of study.
-No degree is awarded.
+A certificate of program completion is awarded, not a degree.

-Students admitted to the nurse practitioner program who have previously taken an Advanced Pharmacology course are advised to contact their State Board of Nursing to determine if their Pharmacology course meets the criteria set by State Board for length of time that is allowed from taking the course to the date of applying for prescriptive privileges.
+Students admitted to the nurse practitioner program who have previously taken an Advanced Pharmacology course are advised to contact their State Board of Nursing to determine if their Pharmacology course meets the criteria set for length of time allowed from taking the course to the date of applying for prescriptive privileges.